All planning checklists

 Check the local Manchester weather forecast.

-Manchester weather can be unpredictable; pack layers and consider a stylish rain mac for exploring the Northern Quarter.
+Manchester weather turns quickly - a stylish rain mac beats soggy hen-party sashes in the Northern Quarter.

 Easy·Medium impact